 De la Riva Macharnudo Vino de Pasto

 This Vino Blanco is sourced from the famed palomino parcel El Notario, situated in Macharnudo Alto.
-Grapes were hand-harvested at the end of August, given 6-8 hours on skins before being pressed and wild yeast fermented in 600L bota at ambient temperature, and aged under flor for 20 months.
-This style of white wine was typical in Jerez in the early 1900s, and was a signature style of the de la Riva bodega.
+Grapes were hand-harvested at the end of August and sun-dried (asoleo method) for 6 to 8 hours before being pressed and wild yeast fermented in 600L bota at ambient temperature, and aged under flor for 20 months.
+This style of white wine was typical in Jerez in the 1940s, and was a signature style of the De la Riva bodega.

 De la Riva Manzanilla Fina Miraflores Baja The La Riva Manzanilla is made from Palomino sourced mostly from the Casilla Verde family estate situated 7km from the sea, plus a few adjacent parcels.
 Grapes are hand-harvested in mid-September, fermented in steel tank on the lees and then biologically aged under flor for an average of 3.5 years in a traditional 1/12 solera system.
-A once-annual saca typically yields about 1500 bottles with a natural alcohol level of 15%.
+A once-annual saca typically yields about 1500 bottles with an alcohol level of 15% after fortification.

 De la Riva "La Riva" Manzanilla Pasada Balbaína Alta